 If you want to request confidential communications, contact the Privacy Officer in writing, by telephone or during the registration process.
 We will not ask the reason for your request.
 We will accommodate all reasonable requests.
 Your request must include the address and/or telephone number where you want to be contacted.

-- Right to a Paper Copy of This Notice.
 You have the right to a paper copy of this notice at any time.
-You may obtain a copy of this notice here, or at the Programs' respective office locations and service sites.
+You may obtain a copy of this notice online, or at the Programs' respective office locations and service sites.

 We reserve the right to change this notice at any time.
 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice in various locations indicating the effective date.
 Revised copies of this notice will be provided at your next visit.